 This hipster Mexican bar and restaurant is a vibrant and popular eatery around town.
 The atmosphere is friendly, and the rainbow neon light decor, inexpensive beer and exotic cocktail creations make this bar a fun place to hang out.
 Expect superb tacos and a menu to please any foodie that comes by at Gringo, one of the best restaurants in Gastown.

 We recommend: The Wilbur Burrito which has Lexi rice, queso, beans, cabbage, smoked pork, cheddar and salsa wrapped in a soft corn tortilla; The Austin Taco, with saucy, smoky Angus beef and slaw topped with corn chips wrapped in corn tortillas; The Encino Bowl, made up of roasted chicken, mexi rice, beans, salsa,, cabbage, cheddar, green onion, cilantro garnish and sour cream.

 Located in Gastown’s Blood Alley, The Salt Tasting Room is the place to go if you are lover of wine and charcuterie boards.
 They specialize in uniquely curated meats and artisan-made cheeses to pair with their vast selection of wines.
 The basic platters are constructed out of your top choices of cheese, meat and condiments.
 They also offer a few additional dishes for those who crave a more substantial meal with their wine.

 We recommend: The Charcuterie and Cheese in a Pizza Box – choose 4 types of meat, 4 cheeses and 4 condiments with crackers.
 The Curried Fries, which are hand-cut, twice-fried kennebec potatoes with savory mild curry sauce.
 The Fish and Chips, with twice-fried kennebec potatoes, battered fish, house tartar, coleslaw and lemon.

-The Best Cafes in Gastown
+The Four Best Cafes In Gastown

 1. Nemesis Coffee